 - Hotel Gabbia d’Oro is a small hotel, only 27 rooms.
 Lots of character and charm, coupled with high-end touches.
 Centrally located and books up fast!

-Day Trip To Verona Dining Guide
+Verona Dining Guide

 In every post, I always find a way to tell you how much I love food!
 I pride myself in listing the best restaurants.
 Even if you are just doing a day trip to Verona, I suggest you find time to eat!

-Best Breakfast Spots in Verona
+Bakery & Breakfast in Verona

 - Elk Bakery has it all!
 If you are looking for a quick pastry or a sit down full breakfast with eggs, visit Elk Bakery!
 Delicious vegan options!